szbinden/gelada-baboon/README.md

 ## References

-Puga-Gonz�lez, I., Hildenbrandt, H., & Hemelrijk, C.K.
+Puga-González, I., Hildenbrandt, H., & Hemelrijk, C.K.
 (2009).
 Emergent patterns of social affiliation in primates, a model.
 Plos Computational Biology, 5 (12).

 %(Add the bibliographic references you intend to use)
 %(Explain possible extension to the above models)